 If the child of an uninvolved parent skips school, the parent typically won't respond at all.
 The only exception would be if the child's actions had consequences for the parent.

-When a child has received mostly neglectful parenting, they tend to think there's something wrong with them.
+When children have received mostly neglectful parenting, they tend to think there's something wrong with them.
 Their self-esteem is low, and they have little self-confidence.

 Disciplinarian Or Authoritarian Parenting Style

 A parent acting in the authoritarian style is a strict disciplinarian.
 They rarely explain why they make the rules they make, but they expect the child to follow their rules explicitly.
 They expect their child to do what they want and to do it perfectly.
 When the child doesn't manage to satisfy them, they punish them.

-When the child brings home their list of activities to choose from, the parent tells them which one they must do.
+When the child brings home their list of activities to choose from, the authoritarian parent tells them which one they must do.
 They don't listen to find out what the child wants.
 They also set rules about attendance and participation in the activity.
 They expect the child to excel in the activity, even though they don't nurture them with understanding or support.

 Using A Combined Parenting Style

 As mentioned earlier here, most parents use a combination of styles.
 This can be helpful to deal with different situations in ways that are appropriate.

 For example, if a child could do an afterschool activity, they'll probably have the best outcome if their parent uses an Authoritative parenting style, allowing them to have input before you make the final decision.
-However, in the second scenario, the parent might do the most good for their child by using an Authoritarian approach but with the addition of better communication.
+However, in the second scenario, the parent might do the most good for their child by using an Authoritarian approach but with better communication.